spiral2k/datastore-manager-client/README.md

 ## Getting Started

-These instructions will get you a copy of the datastore-client up and running on your local machine for development and production purposes.
+These instructions will get you a copy of the datastore-manager-client up and running on your local machine for development and production purposes.

 ### Installing